phac-nml/irida/doc/user/administrator/index.md

 Displaying IRIDA Platform Updates
 =================================
-To display updates on the dashboard page, add an `updates.md` markdown file in the `/etc/irida/` directory (The location can be configured in the `configuration.properties` file);
+To display updates on the dashboard page, add an `updates.md` markdown file in the `/etc/irida/` directory.
+The location of the updates file can be configured in the `/etc/irida/web.conf` file by uncommenting the `updates.file` key and setting the path to your markdown file.;

 ![IRIDA Platform Updates](images/updates.png)